T3CH3Y/T3CH3Y/README.md

 - 👋 Hi, GitHub!
-My name is Ben Zimmerman and I do AI Trustworthiness :)
+My name is Ben Zimmerman and I a computer science student looking to be an engineer one day.

 <!---
 T3CH3Y/T3CH3Y is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.